AnjanB3012/Q-Learning-Model/README.md

 # Q-Learning-Model
-Flappy Bird Reinforcement Learning (Q-Learning & Beyond) 🚀 An RL-based Flappy Bird agent that learns to survive by optimizing its movements using Q-learning.
+🐦 Reinforcement Learning for Flappy Bird (Q-Learning from Scratch)

-Currently trained using a Q-table, with plans to migrate to DQN for better scalability.
+🚀 Overview

-📌 Project Overview
+This project implements a Q-learning agent to play Flappy Bird autonomously.
+The model learns to navigate obstacles, time jumps, and survive longer through reinforcement learning.
+Unlike prebuilt AI frameworks, this implementation is from scratch, focusing on manual Q-table updates and optimization.

-This project uses Q-learning to train an agent to play Flappy Bird autonomously.
+💡 Features

-The goal is to make the model:
+-> Q-learning implementation with a lookup table.

-✅ Learn from past experiences
+-> Epsilon-greedy action selection for balanced exploration and exploitation.

-✅ Maximize long-term survival
+-> Experience replay for improving training efficiency.

-✅ Handle difficult scenarios like extreme pillar gaps ✅ Improve training efficiency and scalability
+-> State proximity matching using Euclidean distance.

-Current Features
+-> Separate Training and Testing modes for reliable evaluation.

-✅ Q-learning implementation with a lookup table
+📊 Challenges & Debugging Fixes

-✅ Experience replay stored in XML
+1. Fixed Incorrect Q-Value Selection in getMaxQinNodes()

-✅ Dynamic reward function based on survival and obstacle clearance
+Issue: The agent previously selected actions based on outcome labels instead of Q-values.

-📊 Challenges & Setbacks
+Fix: Now correctly selects the action with the highest Q-value.

-1️⃣ Incorrect State Proximity Calculation 🧩
+2. Fixed Over-Reliance on Random Actions in Testing

-🔴 Problem: The agent mistakenly learned from the farthest Q-value instead of the closest, leading to incorrect updates.
+Issue: The agent was randomly adding new states to the Q-table in test mode, causing unpredictable behavior.
-✅ Fix: Corrected the proximity function to select the nearest state.
+Fix: Disabled random Q-table insertions in test mode, ensuring it only uses learned Q-values.

-2️⃣ Over-Penalizing Early Training Phases ⛔
+3. Balanced Exploration & Exploitation

-🔴 Problem: The agent received 10x harsher punishment in early training, making it too risk-averse.
+Issue: High epsilon (ε) caused excessive randomness, preventing stable learning.
-✅ Fix: Standardized reward scaling across all training phases.
+Fix: Implemented faster epsilon decay so the agent shifts to exploiting learned strategies sooner.

-3️⃣ Agent Struggled with Extreme Gaps 🎯
+4. Prevented Over-Punishment for Falling

-🔴 Problem: The agent performed well on small pillar variations but failed when gaps were drastically high/low.
+Issue: Overly strong penalties disrupted learning.
-✅ Fix: Improved state representation by adding bird velocity and increasing discount factor (γ) for better long-term planning.
+Fix: Adjusted reward scaling to maintain a stable learning rate.

-🔜 Next Steps
+5. Fixed Invalid State Lookups in findClosestState()

-🔹 Optimize training efficiency by introducing multi-threading.
+Issue: The function sometimes returned completely unrelated states, corrupting training.
-🔹 Implement CUDA-based Q-table updates for faster training.
+Fix: Now ensures only valid states are used for lookups.

-🔹 Migrate from Q-table to Deep Q-Networks (DQN) for scalability.
+🚀 Next Steps

-🔹 Improve generalization to handle unseen pillar variations better.
+-> Optimize reward function for more efficient learning.

-📝 Lessons Learned
+-> Train beyond 1,000+ epochs to enhance Q-value convergence.

-✅ Reinforcement Learning requires deep debugging—mistakes often go unnoticed until training breaks down.
+-> Transition to Deep Q-Networks (DQN) for function approximation.

-✅ Reward function tuning is critical—wrong scaling can ruin learning stability.
+-> Experiment with different state representations for better generalization.

-✅ Q-learning struggles with large state-action spaces, requiring optimization techniques like shared instances and function approximation.
+🔄 Last Updated: March 2025